beyond-1234/digimend-kernel-drivers-spbnick/README.md

 installation and operation and can safely be ignored.
 That is, unless you set up module signature verification, but then you would recognize the problem, and would be able to fix it.

-### DKMS issues preventing correct installation ###

-If you're installing Debian packages, or installing from source with DKMS, you might hit one of DKMS bugs which prevent some of the driver modules from installing.

-They make DKMS produce messages like this:

-    hid-uclogic.ko:
-    Running module version sanity check.
-    Error!
-Module version 7 for hid-uclogic.ko
-    is not newer than what is already found in kernel 4.9.0-5-amd64 (7).
-    You may override by specifying --force.

-or this:

-    hid-uclogic.ko.xz:
-    Running module version sanity check.
-    Error!
-Module version 9 for hid-uclogic.ko.xz
-    is not newer than what is already found in kernel 3.10.0-862.14.4.el7.x86_64 (27A2028780DCB320780F53D).

-while trying to install the drivers.

-Fixes for these were accepted upstream ([first fix][dkms_issue1_pr] and [second fix][dkms_issue2_pr]) and should eventually appear in distributions.
-Meanwhile, to fix the issues, you can apply these yourself, or execute the following command:

-    sudo sed -i \
-             -e '/^get_module_verinfo()/,+3 s/\<unset res$\|\<res=()$/res=("" "" "")/' \
-	     /usr/sbin/dkms

-Be aware that the operation of the above command is inexact, and might not work, or might break DKMS.
-You've been warned.
-In any case, simply reinstall DKMS to restore it.

-### Systems with Secure Boot enabled ###

-If your system has [Secure Boot][secure_boot] enabled, then the installed driver modules won't be permitted to load.
-You will see messages like "Required key not available".
-To make them work, you will need to sign them, or disable Secure Boot entirely.
-See documentation for your Linux distribution on how to sign kernel modules, or documentation for your computer's UEFI firmware on how to disable Secure Boot.

 Configuration
 -------------